-The Canons Regular are committed to restoring the sacred in all things and in all people, and that often means restoring customs of our 2,000-year-old Church that are ever ancient, ever new.
-The Burial of the Allelúia is one such custom observed each year at St. John Cantius Church.
+The Burial of the Alleluia is an ancient custom observed each year at St. John Cantius Church.
 The Sunday before Ash Wednesday, we bid this sacred word a fond farewell for the duration of Lent.

 In the language of prayer, some words need no translation.
 “Amen” is one.
 The “Kyrie eleison” is another.
 Still, another is the “Agnus Dei.”

 Alleluia is also a word familiar to all Christendom, whether the language of the local liturgy is Latin or Greek, Spanish or Ukrainian, Polish or Vietnamese.
 It is the Latinized form of Hebrew’s Hallelujah (i.e., “Praise the Lord”).
 In the West, we associate Alleluia with the joy of the Resurrection and Easter.
 And so, the Church buries the Alleluia while the rest of us put on ashes and sackcloths to demonstrate our penance.

 Pope Alexander II decreed that the dismissal of the Alleluia be solemnly marked on the eve of Septuagesima Sunday (i.e., three Sundays before Ash Wednesday) in the chanting of the Divine Office by inserting Alleluias in the sacred text.
 This custom also inspired the creation of new hymns sung at Vespers honoring the Alleluia.
 The best-known of these hymns is Alleluia, dulce carmen (i.e., “Alleluia, Song of Gladness”), composed by an unknown author of the tenth century:

 Alleluia, song of gladness, voice of joy that cannot die;

 Alleluia is the anthem ever dear to choirs on high;